overthecloud75/PyTrade/README.md

 py -3.8 main.py (for flask server) <br>
 http://127.0.0.1:5000
 ### 3. Acknowlegements
-this implremenation has been tested with 32bit Python 3.7.9 <br>
+this implementation has been tested with 32bit Python 3.7.9 <br>
 and 64bit python 3.8.6
 ### 4. References
 https://www3.kiwoom.com/nkw.templateFrameSet.do?m=m1408000000 (Kiwoom API)<br>